 Have you thought about your customers’ native language, culture and local trends?
 In a few years, nearly everyone on the planet will own some type of mobile device.
 Mobile is driving globalization — and to reach those people, you have to speak the way they expect you to.
 Simple translation won’t cut it anymore.

 Users anywhere in the world expect to find products on the internet fully available in their language — not just translated, but localized.
 The best products on the market, don’t feel international, they feel local.

 To provide a cohesive experience to your users, put yourself in their shoes and think about the experience they are having.
-The business that master global localization will be the ones that find success in this global marketplace.
+The business that master global localization and content personalization will be the ones that find success in this global marketplace.

 Don’t forget, content increases brand awareness, and helps drive traffic to your site.
 If you aren’t providing a localized experience, your competitors probably are.

 Content translations are moving at the speed of light.
 Smartling’s CEO, Jack Welde, mentioned that 1,000 words are translated every minute by 175,000 users on Smartling’s platform.
 To stay on top of such a high demand for website localization, organizations need efficient workflows.

 Over the past 10 years, we’ve seen teams move from a waterfall to agile project management, where teams gain speed by working in parallel.
 Contentful is built to support parallel workflows and collaboration so that you can deliver content faster, whether you’re an editor, marketer, product manager or developer.

 A central content hub empowers smaller teams to manage content across locales, products and devices without duplicating effort or having to repeatedly and paste content.
 Integrations with translation platforms and advanced localization features make it easy to create, translate and deliver content on a continuous basis.